alejgonza04/Combat-Clinic/README.md

 ![cc 8](https://github.com/alejgonza04/Combat-Clinic/assets/149022594/7b77e6c5-61ab-4076-baf8-43c4482dbccf)
 ![cc 11](https://github.com/alejgonza04/Combat-Clinic/assets/149022594/d9eb3032-39c2-4a54-a0d4-b0b5d482a7c8)

-- Users can select a discipline and watch in-depth technique breakdown videos explained by professional, experienced martial artists.
+- Users can select a discipline and watch in-depth technique breakdown videos explained by professional and experienced martial artists.
-- This gives the user the opportunity to learn outside of the gym, and to practice techniques to bring to training next time.
+- This gives the user the opportunity to train, practice, and learn outside of the gym, elevating their game for next time the come to training.